itsnotlupus/vesync-wsproxy/README.md

 ### General Goals
 - enable the outlet to remain "smart" if the server goes offline (the outlet already remembers configured timers, but it would lose the ability to be turned on/off or configured.)
-- watch and validate the network traffic between the outlet and some strange server (block unrecognized traffic over the websocket by default. /upgrade is technically recognizde, but still blocked.)
+- watch and validate the network traffic between the outlet and some strange server (block unrecognized traffic over the websocket by default. /upgrade is technically recognized, but still blocked.)
 - enable integration of the outlet with other environments.
 The service port can be targeted with IFTTT's Maker channel to take actions, and that concept can be extended further.

 ### Non-goals